...

 If you’re ready to learn more about addiction treatment in the San Francisco Bay area, please contact the Silicon Valley Recovery specialists at 408-547-4089

-Why Interventions Work to Mend Relationships
+Interventions to Mend Relationships

 Understanding why interventions work can be important if you have a loved one struggling with substance abuse and addiction.
 A drug or alcohol intervention is a way to encourage someone with a substance use disorder to acknowledge a problem and get treatment or at least attend something like an Alcoholics Anonymous program.